j-i-l/vim-config/README.md

 Also, have a look at the specific settings in [.vimrc](.vimrc).

+Syntastic relies on external checkers that each need to be installed separately.
+Currently I'm using [flake8](http://flake8.pycqa.org/en/latest/) to check python files and [chktex](http://flake8.pycqa.org/en/latest/) for tex.
+Additionally, `<Leader>pc` is set to invoke [proselint](http://proselint.com/), an checker that highlights common mistakes and _things to avoid_ when writing prose.

 ### [VIM: Hard Mode][14]

 no, this is not a game.
 This is a plugin that will help you on your journey to